 The biology and behavior of a breast cancer affects the treatment.
 Some tumors are small but grow fast, while others are large and grow slower.
 When planning the treatment for breast cancer, the doctor will consider many factors, including:

-- The stage and grade of the tumor
+- The stage of the tumor

 - The tumor’s hormone receptor status (ER, PR) and HER2 status (see Diagnosis )

-- The patient’s age and general health
+- The patient’s age, general health, and preferences

 Even though the doctor will specifically tailor the treatment for each patient and the breast cancer, there are some general steps for treating breast cancer.